Calibrated Surrogate Losses for Adversarially Robust Classification: Conclusion

 \section{Conclusion}

 Calibration analysis was leveraged to analyze the adversarially robust 0-1 loss.
-We found that no convex surrogate loss is calibrated wrt the adversarially robust 0-1 loss.
+Focusing on the class of linear classifiers, we found that no convex surrogate loss is calibrated wrt the adversarially robust 0-1 loss for general distributions.
 We also established necessary and sufficient conditions for a certain class of nonconvex surrogate losses to be calibrated wrt the adversarially robust 0-1 loss, which includes shifted versions of the ramp and sigmoid losses.
-An important open problem is to extend our calibration results to nonlinear classifier models.

-\acks{ HB was supported by JSPS KAKENHI Grant Number 19J21094 and JST ACT-I Grant Number JPMJPR18UI.
+\acks{ HB was supported by JST ACT-I Grant Number JPMJPR18UI.
 CS was supported in part by NSF Grant Number 1838179.
 MS was supported by JST CREST Grant Number JPMJCR18A2. }